emmanueletti/abacus-project-api/PROJECT_BRIEF.md

 ## User Stories

-- as a Canadian user I want to have a set of helpful calculators to help guide my decision making on a set of common financial situations
-- as a front end developerr, I want a simple API to calculator basic user personal finance situations and return a JSON response to be displayed
+- as a front end developer, I want a simple API to calculator basic user personal finance situations

 ## Constraints